Long-Term Care Providers Learn How Skilled Nursing is Different from Assisted Living

 Sometimes called “skilled nursing facilities” (SNFs), “nursing homes,” rehabilitation centers" or “convalescent hospitals," these facilities provide nursing care for chronically ill or short term residents of all ages.

 California’s nursing facilities are subject to comprehensive state and federal mandates governing all aspects of resident care and facility operations.
 The Department of Public Health Licensing and Certification Division, as an agent of the federal Health Care Financing Administration, performs annual inspections of all licensed long-term care facilities.
 The typical inspection lasts three days and involves three or more state surveyors.
 Medi-Cal and Medicare certified long-term care facilities must meet additional, more stringent state and federal requirements.

 - There are approximately 1,300 licensed long-term care nursing facilities in California.

 - As many as 300,000 Californians are cared for annually in licensed long-term care facilities.

 - In 2012, the reported average cost per patient day for a skilled nursing facility was approximately $226 ($82,500 annually).
 Medicare and private pay costs are usually higher.

 - Nursing facility occupancy rates in California are approximately 87 percent.

-- The length of stay in today’s long-term care facility in California is less than three months for 80 percent of the resident population; just over 7 percent of all residents remain in the facility for one year or more.
+- The length of stay in today’s long-term care facility in California is less than three months for more than 80 percent of the resident population; just over 6 percent of all residents remain in the facility for one year or more.